-- learning support - sourcing and using assistive technology - developing accessible information and promotional materials - understanding barriers for Learners from across the nine equality grounds.
+- learning support - sourcing and using assistive technology - developing accessible information and promotional materials. - understanding barriers for Learners from across the nine equality grounds.

-Appendix 2 (page 47) outlines a list of possible training topics and includes some suggested resources and links to websites of relevant organisations.
+Appendix 5: Outlines a list of possible training topics and includes some suggested resources and links to websites of relevant organisations.